 For those who are new to the crypto world, especially if they don't have a tech background, the entire blockchain ecosystem seems very overwhelming.
 It took me a few months to learn enough about blockchain to the point where I was comfortable investing in the space.

 That's why I created this resources page to share with you the websites that I visit often.
 By having access to the right resources, those who are new can dramatically speed up their learning curve.
 I wish someone had given me this list when I got started - it would've saved me so much time!

 Feel free to share this list to your friends who are new to the crypto world - they will thank you for it.

 - If you want to learn about Bitcoin or Ethereum, you can read the whitepaper written by their creators.
 Even if you are not tech savvy, you can get a good grasp about how blockchain functions from these papers.

 - Reddit is the biggest community in the blockchain space.
 Here are the more active subreddits:

-- Coin Market Cap (information about price performance and market capitalization of cryptocurrencies / tokens)
+- Live Coin Watch and Coin Market Cap (information about price performance and market capitalization of cryptocurrencies / tokens)